 For over 20 years, the City of Auburn has operated a Student Public Safety Program.
-The program initially included only the Student Firefighter Program; however, the City has built on that program's successes by expanding to include Public Safety Student Communications Officers who perform E911 dispatcher duties and Public Safety Specialists who assist the Police Division with tasks not requiring sworn officers to execute.
+The program initially included only the Student Firefighter Program; however, the City has built on that program's successes by expanding to include Public Safety Student Communications Officers who perform E911 dispatcher duties and Public Safety Specialists who assist the Police Department with tasks not requiring sworn officers to execute.

 These student program members are given exacting training and professional supervision.
 They are expected to perform their assigned duties and are held accountable for doing so.
 Graduates of the program are now working in careers and locations throughout the world.
 Some of the graduates are serving as military officers.
 Many are successful business persons, teachers, and current City of Auburn employees.
 While others are attending or have recently completed professional schooling.
 In each case, they carry knowledge about how local government works, an appreciation for having materially contributed to their own education costs, experience in demanding yet rewarding work, and the feeling of having successfully done important work in making their college town a better as well as safer place to live.

 Program members are university or college students attending the accredited school of their choice as a full-time student.
 Depending on the division they work in, they may be required to work days, evenings, weekends, and/or regular shifts.
 They are given time off to attend their classes, provided required uniforms and equipment, trained to exacting standards, and are supervised by career personnel.
 Student program members are paid for all hours worked and are eligible for step increases based on certifications as well as their years of service.
 They may live in a fire station dormitory if space permits.

 Auburn's Student Public Safety Program is a recipient of the Exemplary State and Local Government Innovation Award - National Center for Public Productivity at Rutgers University & Public Performance and Management Section, American Society for Public Administration.